Sunday, November 17, 2024

 The Berry Tavern

-In June of 1827, Fortunatus Berry and his family moved from Springfield, Illinois to Galena, and then shortly afterward to a small settlement then known as Gratiot’s Grove (then in Illinois but today in Wisconsin).
+In June of 1827, Fortunatus Berry and his family moved from Springfield, Illinois to Galena, and then shortly afterward a short distance away to a small settlement then known as Gratiot’s Grove (then in Illinois but today in Wisconsin).
 During this time, the region was experiencing a “lead rush”, and miners flocked to the area.
-Berry built a log roadhouse in 1829, and when the Galena-to-Chicago stage line extended its service to Gratiot’s Grove in 1840, he constructed a larger tavern.
+Berry built a log roadhouse in 1829, and when the Galena-to-Chicago stage line extended its service to Gratiot’s Grove in 1840, he constructed a larger tavern to attract travelers.
 This tavern boasted seven guest rooms, bar and dining rooms, dance hall, and livery stable.
-The Berry Tavern would remain a focal point for many years, serving as not only a tavern but at times a school, a doctor’s office, a post office, a polling place, and a church.
+The tavern would remain a focal point for many years, serving as not only a rest stop but at times a school, a doctor’s office, a post office, a polling place, and a church.
 Locals met here to plan their defensive strategies during the Black Hawk War.
 The tavern eventually changed hands, and by 1883 the structure was converted into a farmhouse.
 It remained a farmhouse for over 130 years.

 The tavern is infamous for being the site of several historic occurrences.
 In 1842, a murder took place here, the result of jealousy combined with alcohol.
 In July of 1854, cholera claimed the lives of nine family members and guests at the tavern as well as eight others who had very recently stayed there, including four stage drivers.
 Not even the local casket maker survived; with his death, the bodies were taken to the root cellar and stacked until they could be prepared for a proper burial, which was done on-site.